aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 Follow these steps to clean up created resources:

-  * In the CloudFormation console, select the stack you have created in this lab.
+  * In the CloudFormation console, choose the stack you have created in this lab.
   * Choose **Delete** to delete the stack you created in this lab.
     In the pop-up window click on Delete stack.